 Thay noticed things that I hardly saw and took absolutely for granted, as happened one day at the University of Michigan.
 He had been invited to give a lecture on the war in Vietnam to be followed by a poetry reading.
 Waiting for the elevator doors to open to go up to the lecture hall, I noticed Thay quietly gazing at the electric clock above the elevator doors.
 Then he said “You know, Zheem, a few hundred years ago it would not have been a clock, it would have been a crucifix.”
 So simple but so startling a comment.
 He was right.
 More than a tool of social coordination, the clock had become a religious object in our world, a symbol of secular social unity, a symbol so powerful that it could depose another.

 One day we were in San Francisco and found ourselves walking in a seedy district, the Tenderloin.
-In fact we were passing a sex store with wide windows.
+In fact we were passing a sex store with wide windows and startling photos.
 Embarrassed, I pretended I didn’t see the store, imagining Thay would do the same.
-But no. He stopped, calmly gazing at the sex toys and nothing-not-revealed pornography.
+But no. He stopped, calmly gazing at the nothing-not-revealed pornography.
 Then he pointed to a sign in the window that read, “You must be 21 years old and able to prove it to enter this store.”
-“Zheem,” asked Thay, “are you 21?”
+“Jim,” asked Thay, “are you 21?”
 I noticed his smile and realized the question was about the advantages of being a child.
 “No, I’m not 21.”
 “Good,” said Thay.
 “Neither am I. We don’t have to go inside.”

 One evening, while speaking at a large Protestant church in St. Louis about what the war was doing to Vietnamese peasants, Nhat Hanh awoke not understanding or grief but the white-hot rage of one man in the audience.
 In the question period he stood up and spoke with searing scorn of the “supposed compassion” of “this Mister Hanh.”
 He asked, “If you care so much about your people, Mister Hanh, why are you here?
 If you care so much for the people who are wounded, why don’t you spend your time with them?”
 At this point my recollection of his words is replaced by the memory of intense anger overwhelming me.
 The stranger’s anger had become my anger, only directed at him.
 When the man finished, I looked toward Nhat Hanh in bewilderment.
 What could he or anyone say?
 The spirit of war itself had suddenly filled the room, and it seemed hard to breathe.